dianapatrong/aws-tutorials/face-rekognition/README.md

 ## Step-by-step
 This guide assumes that a VPC, public and private subnet have already been created, refer to the documentation: [Pre-requisites](../README.md).
-We must have either two private subnets or two public subnets available to create a DB subnet group for a DB instance to use in a VPC.

 ### Step-1: Front-end